 Stacie Olney LaPierre

 Stacie Olney LaPierre moved to Canton 12 years ago from Rochester, NY.
 She works in Housing at St. Lawrence University and her husband teaches history at SUNY Canton.
-Their two daughters have attended Canton Day Care from the infant room to the school age room and built many relationships in the process.
-Stacie is a relatively new board member, having just joined last year.
+Their two daughters have attended Canton Day Care Center from the infant room to the school age room and built many relationships in the process.
+Stacie joined the board of directors in 2017.

 Joshua has been a member of the Canton community since 2009.
 He works for the government and lives with his wife and their two children.
 Both of Joshua’s children attend the CDCC.
 Joshua believes that high-quality childcare is essential to a child’s development.
 As a member of the Board of Directors, he works to ensure that standards remain high at the Center.

 Marie Loson is board secretary and the fundraising committee chair of Canton Day Care Center.
 A CDCC parent from 2015 to 2018, she discovered her passion for early childhood education and nurturing after the birth of her daughter and is grateful to be part of such a critical community organization – one that enabled her to return to work and balance a career and motherhood.
 She joined the board in January 2016, and soon after began work to ready the Center for its current capital expansion campaign.
 Professionally, Marie is Director of Advancement Services at SUNY Potsdam, and before that, worked at St. Lawrence University in fundraising for over 10 years.